Hollywood Pacific Theatre: Change in ownership and renovations

-In 1961, the theater was equipped to show 70 mm film, and in 1968, Stanley Warner sold the theater to Pacific Theatres, who renamed it Hollywood Pacific Theatre.
+In 1961, the theater was equipped to show 70 mm film and in 1968, it was sold to Pacific Theatres, who renamed it Hollywood Pacific Theatre.
 In the late 1960s and early 1970s, two Stanley Kubrick films had long runs at the theater: 2001: A Space Odyssey, which had its west coast premiere here and played for 80 weeks, and A Clockwork Orange.

 In January 1978, the theater closed so that its balcony section could be converted into two additional 550-seat screens.
 The theater reopened in April 1978, having changed its name to Pacific 1-2-3.